 After selecting a foundation for the grade-level science standards, the next task was to determine whether there were alternate science standards that states had in common and if they could be linked to content in the Framework.
-The state partners did not want to develop EEs for every sub-idea in the Framework in the initial phase of this project.
+The state partners chose not to develop EEs for every sub-idea in the Framework.
 Therefore, participating states' alternate science standards were reviewed rather than their grade-level science standards, as their alternate standards express their intended foci for students with SCD.
 DLM staff with expertise in science education and alternate assessments completed a crosswalk of the seven states' alternate science standards.
 This information allowed the DLM Science Consortium to map states' alternate standards to the Framework and NGSS.
 The DLM Science Consortium identified the most frequently assessed topics across states in the three content domains of physical science, life science, and Earth and space science.
 The EEs also map onto the eight science and engineering practices identified in the NGSS.
 Most states' alternate science standards included scientific inquiry practices, typically as a separate strand that was not integrated with the core content areas.